Which is the best way for you to own a small business?

 A startup, with you as the founder, is any business you start from scratch.
 Starting from nothing may provide you with an enormous sense of satisfaction.
 Creating your own source of income from zero can be a real buzz.

 You get to design everything in the business from scratch.
-Your products, services, branding, systems and culture.
+Your purpose, products, services, branding, systems and culture.
 Everything!

 Turning a hobby into a business is an attractive for many startup entrepreneurs.